Rudy Giuliani: Before 2008 election

-Giuliani spoke in support of the removal of the People's Mujahedin of Iran (MEK, also PMOI, MKO) from the United States State Department list of Foreign Terrorist Organizations.
-The group was on the State Department list from 1997 until September 2012.
-They were placed on the list for killing six Americans in Iran during the 1970s and attempting to attack the Iranian mission to the United Nations in 1992.
-Giuliani, along with other former government officials and politicians Ed Rendell, R. James Woolsey, Porter Goss, Louis Freeh, Michael Mukasey, James L. Jones, Tom Ridge, and Howard Dean, were criticized for their involvement with the group.
-Giuliani and others reportedly received tens of thousands of dollars in speaking fees to advocate for the MEK; some were subpoenaed during an inquiry about who was paying the prominent individuals' speaking fees.
-Several commentators wrote that under the PATRIOT Act, these people could be potentially prosecuted for providing material support for terrorism, a claim Giuliani denied.
-Giuliani and others wrote an article for the conservative publication National Review stating their position that the group should not be classified as a terrorist organization.
-They supported their position by pointing out that the United Kingdom and the European Union had already removed the group from their terrorism lists.
-They further assert that only the United States and Iran still listed it as a terrorist group.
-However, Canada did not delist the group until December 2012.
+In 2010, Giuliani spoke in support of the removal of the People's Mojahedin Organization of Iran (MEK) from the U.S. State Department list of Foreign Terrorist Organizations; the MEK was removed from the list in 2012.
+As Giuliani and others reportedly received tens of thousands of dollars in speaking fees to advocate for the MEK, which at that time was still a designed terrorist organization, and thus their advocacy was illegal, some were subpoenaed during an inquiry about who was paying the prominent individuals' speaking fees.
+Several commentators wrote that under the PATRIOT Act these people could be potentially prosecuted for providing material support for terrorism, a claim Giuliani denied.
+In January 2011, Giuliani and others wrote an article for the conservative publication National Review stating their position that the group should not be classified as a terrorist organization.
+They supported their position by citing the fact that the United Kingdom and European Union had removed it from their terrorism lists.
+They further asserted that only the United States and Iran still listed it.